 Wildrose Charcoal Kilns would probably be one of the most visited attractions in Death Valley if they were not in such a remote location.
 The charcoal kilns were built in 1877 to provide a reliable source of charcoal to mining operations at Lookout City in the Argus Mountain Range.

-Due to the Charcoal Kilns remote location, the historic ovens have been spared by graffiti artists and vandals.
+Due to the Charcoal Kilns’ remote location, graffiti artists and vandals have spared the historic ovens.
 The kilns are in remarkable condition and look much like they did back in 1887.
-Other than the kilns there is not too much to see at the site.
-But if you are history buff then this is a must do on your next visit to Death Valley National Park.
+Other than the kilns, there is not too much to see at the site.
+But if you are a history buff, this is a must-do on your next visit to Death Valley National Park.

 Tent Town Wildrose Charcoal Kilns

-At its peak, the Wildrose Charcoal Kilns employed about 50 workers including woodcutters, charcoal-burners, cooks and mule-train packers.
-When in operation the kilns could hold 42 cords of wood that was slowly burned inside the kiln for two-weeks, producing about 2,000 bushels of charcoal.
+At its peak, the Wildrose Charcoal Kilns employed about 50 workers, including woodcutters, charcoal-burners, cooks, and mule-train packers.
+When in operation, the kilns could hold 42 cords of wood that were slowly burned inside the kiln for two weeks, producing about 2,000 bushels of charcoal.

-From the Kilns, the charcoal was loaded onto mules and hauled down Wildrose Canyon, across Panamint Valley, and up to a steep pack trail to Lookout City.
-During its peak, Lookout City boasted a ten-stamp mill, two 60-ton furnaces, several saloons, a general store, and cabins for the workers.
+The charcoal was loaded onto mules from the Kilns and hauled down Wildrose Canyon, across Panamint Valley, and up to a steep pack trail to Lookout City.
+Lookout City boasted a ten-stamp mill, two 60-ton furnaces, several saloons, a general store, and cabins for the workers during its peak.

 Lookout City Ghost Town is located about 15 miles southeast of Panamint Springs and requires a 4WD vehicle and a short but strenuous hike to reach.
-The foundations of a few buildings along with a section the pack trail used to transport the ore and charcoal are still visible today.
+The foundations of a few buildings and a section of the pack trail used to transport the ore and charcoal are still visible today.

 Wildrose Peak Trail

-If you decide to take the two-hour trek up from the floor of Death Valley to see the Wildrose Charcoal Kilns we recommend hiking, at least, part of the Wildrose Peak Trail.
-Even if you do not make it to the summit the trail features amazing views of the canyon and the Panamint Mountains.
+Suppose you decide to take the two-hour trek up from the floor of Death Valley to see the Wildrose Charcoal Kilns.
+We recommend hiking, at least part of the Wildrose Peak Trail.
+Even if you do not make it to the summit, the trail features amazing views of the canyon and the Panamint Mountains.